Students make signs for the Martin Luther King Day march.

 Zags Guide to Expressive Activity

-Additional information and guidelines can be found found in our Student Code of Conduct, Faculty Handbook, and Employee Policies and Procedures manual (myGU login required).
+Additional information, guidelines, and policies can be found found in our Student Code of Conduct, Faculty Handbook, and Employee Policies and Procedures manual (myGU login required).

 Read More and Get Involved